growing for good

 “How wonderful is it that nobody need wait a single moment before starting to improve the world.”

 On any given day in Fremont, and in many cities around the world, one can witness the extremely long lines of people waiting at local food banks.
 This is the result of economic downturn that can impact your families and ours.
 Access to healthy foods should not vary among our friends and neighbors.
 While this is a nation-wide issue, we're doing our part to end food insecurity in our community.

-Partnering with our efforts at CR Stone Garden are Tri-City Volunteers of Fremont—Alameda County’s largest client-direct food bank, and Centro de Servicios of Union City, which is the longest running nonprofit and social service agency in the Tri-City area.
+Partnering with our efforts at LEAF Stone Garden are Tri-City Volunteers of Fremont—Alameda County’s largest client-direct food bank, and Centro de Servicios of Union City, which is the longest running nonprofit and social service agency in the Tri-City area.
 These two amazing organizations distribute our produce among the many residents who rely on their services each day.